Esri/distance-direction-addin-dotnet/README.md

 * Creates geodesy lines, circles, ellipses and range rings.
 * Inputs can be entered manually or via a known coordinate.
-* Features can be exported to a file geodatabase, shapefile, or KML.
 * Add-ins for ArcMap and ArcGIS Pro
 * Widget for Web Appbuilder for ArcGIS